 Upper World

 The gods and the good souls live in the Upper World.
 Gods have the same rank, although the most important figure of them is Isten (Hungarian for "God").
-They control the world, shape the fate of humans, observe the Middle World from the sky.
+They control the world, shape the fate of humans, and observe the Middle World from the sky.

 Istenanya "Mother God", also known as Boldogasszony "Blessed Lady", literally meaning "happy woman".